beet of my heart: 3 root grex from alan kapuler

 other beets i grow

 I LOVE BEETS: What (besides the skin of a homegrown potato) tastes more of the earth than they do?
 Uprising Seeds is working on improving the strains of some great beets, including the bull’s-eye striped ‘Chioggia.’
-I always grow one beet for its greens—‘Bull’s Blood,’ with its wine-toned foliage, is my favorite choice—and one for late-season harvest that stores well (‘German Lutz Winter Keeper,’ which Nichols Garden Nursery has a great strain of, would give you greens, and big beets that keep in winter).
+I always grow one beet for its greens—‘Bull’s Blood,’ with its wine-toned foliage, seen as baby greens below, is my favorite choice—and one for late-season harvest that stores well (‘German Lutz Winter Keeper,’ which Nichols Garden Nursery has a great strain of, would give you greens, and big beets that keep in winter).
 I love them in my favorite salad, above, or as a side dish, and recently had the very best dark-chocolate cake ever that was made with beets.

 the mother lode of seed-catalog listings